Turkish nationalism: Turkish-Islamic nationalism

 The Nationalist Movement Party is a far-right party in the Grand National Assembly of Turkey.

-Turkish-Islamic nationalism, also known as the Turkish-Islamic synthesis (Türk-İslam sentezi) is a Islamic-conservative ideology that combines Turkish nationalism and Islam.
+Turkish-Islamic nationalism, also known as the Turkish-Islamic synthesis (Türk-İslam sentezi) is an Islamic-conservative ideology that combines Turkish nationalism and Islam.

 The term was coined in 1972 by the conservative historian İbrahim Kafesoğlu, who traced the Turkish–Islamic nationalism back to the first Muslim Turkic dynasty, the Karakhanids, in the 11th century.
 Kafesoğlu viewed the contact between the ancient steppe culture of the Turks and Islam as a process of refinement.
 The Turkish–Islamic nationalism was represented in the 1970s in the intellectual club Aydınlar Ocağı (Intellectuals' Hearth) of which cofounder was Kafesoğlu.
 Representatives of the intellectual club explicitly formulated their thoughts and in particular their understanding of history in 1973 in the text Aydınlar Ocağı'nın Görüşü (The View of the Intellectuals's Hearth).
 The starting point was anti-communism and an endeavor to counter the Marxist ideology, which was perceived as a threat to Turkish values.

 After the turmoil of the 1970s with bloody clashes between political camps and the 1980 Turkish coup d'état, the junta tried, despite reservations about religious fundamentalism (irtica), to use Islamic-conservative ideas and values to restore order and unity.
 Following the 1980 coup d'état, the military dictatorship made a combination of Pan-Turkism, Turkish–Islamic nationalism, and Kemalism as the official state ideology.
 Thought leaders of the Turkish–Islamic nationalism assumed that the Turks played a prominent role in the spread of Islam and thereby developed their national identity as part of the Islamic ummah.
 According to this conception, being Turkish is only possible in connection with Islam.
 The idea of a Turkish–Islamic nationalism is still very popular in circles of the Ülkücü movement.